-Computer software engineers apply mathematic and scientific principles to the design and development of software systems and applications.
+Computer software developers apply mathematic and scientific principles to the design and development of software systems and applications.
 The minimum educational requirement is a bachelor's degree and certification may be necessary.

-Most computer software engineering jobs require a bachelor's degree.
-These programs have significant math requirements that include a sequence in calculus plus courses in differential equations and linear algebra.
+Most computer software development jobs require bachelor's degrees in computer science or software engineering.
+These programs have significant math requirements that include a sequence in calculus, plus courses in differential equations and linear algebra.
 A sequence in physics is also required.
 Students typically complete these requirements in the first two years of a program.

-The engineering tracks of these programs teach students how to construct, analyze and maintain software through lectures and laboratory sessions.
-Programs include topics in computer programming, operating systems and networks.
+The software engineering tracks of these programs teach students how to construct, analyze, and maintain software through lectures and laboratory sessions.
+Programs include topics in computer programming, operating systems, and networks.
 In many programs, the capstone requirement is a senior design project that allows students to apply the principles they've learned to an original concept.
 Students may also take part in cooperative internships to gain experience as part of an engineering program.

 Computer software engineering students may want to consider programs that are accredited by ABET, Inc., formerly the Accreditation Board for Engineering and Technology.
 According to ABET, graduate schools, employers and certification boards may require that applicants hold degrees from accredited programs (www.abet.org).

-Related to Software Developer: Educational Requirements for a Computer Software Engineer
+Related to Software Developer: Educational Requirements & Career Info

 - Recently Updated